The Nantucket Maria Mitchell Association

 Take a walk through the streets of Town as we hunt for different and unusual architectural features.
 We will create sketches of our finds and hear some spooky stories of the ghosts who haunt these homes and others.

-Krazy and Kolorful Kaleidoscopes and Bubble Blowers - Offered Tuesday, August 18
+Krazy and Kolorful Kaleidoscopes and Bubble Blowers - Offered Tuesday, July 21 or Tuesday, August 18

 William Mitchell studied the polarization of light and was known to have a prism of his own making hanging in the family's front sitting room.
 He loved bright colors!
 Two colorful and fun activities for children and adults in Maria's day were kaleidoscopes and blowing bubbles.
 We will learn about these items and make our own kaleidoscopes and bubble blowers to take home.

-Keep the Lights Burning - Offered Thursday, August 20
+Keep the Lights Burning - Offered Thursday, July 23 or Thursday, August 20

 Join us as we learn about life before electricity.
 We will learn about different lamps and candles used and about the craft of tinsmithing - practiced by Maria Mitchell's uncle and her brother - and then make our own candle and lantern to take home.